phossa/phossa-di/README.md

     // create the delegator
     $delegator = new Delegator();

-    // other container may register with the delegator
+    // other container register with the delegator
     $delegator->setContainer($otherContainer);

     // register self with delegator